This page provides information about arts trails and open studio events in Bristol and surrounding areas.

 North Bristol Arts Trail

 North Bristol Artists is a group of over 100 artists who live or have studios in the North Bristol area.
 They are a mixture of new and well-established artists, working in a variety of media including painting, photography, sculpture, drawing, print, textiles, pottery, glass, jewellery and more.
 The annual Arts Trail takes place on the last weekend in November in over 50 venues, covering Bishopston, Cotham, Henleaze, Horfield, Montpelier, Redland, St Andrews and Westbury Park.
-The 2016 Trail took place on 26th – 27th November 2016.
+The 2016 Trail takes place on 25th & 26th November 2017.
 Maps of the Trail are available at every venue.
 For more information see http://www.northbristolartists.org.uk.